hrydgard/ppsspp-site/docs/faq.md

 <a name="gold"></a>

-## Can PPSSPP play PSX/PS2/PS3 games?
+## Can PPSSPP play PS1/PS2/PS3/PS4/PS5 games?
+Can it play GTA 5?
+Can I play my old PC games?

-No.
+No. PSP games only.

 ## Can I use my gamepad to control PPSSPP?